elvissteinjr/DesktopPlus/assets/readme.txt

 Desktop+ does not come with default SteamVR Input bindings.
 These can be set up by going to the Desktop+ controller bindings.
 SteamVR currently only lists overlay applications in the old input binding interface, so that one has to be used instead.

-Apart from the 3 global shortcuts, functions for detached overlay interaction can also be bound.
+Apart from the 3 global shortcuts, functions for floating overlay interaction can also be bound.
-"Set Overlay Detached State": Can be used to change visibility of detached overlay.
+"Set Overlay Floating State": Can be used to change visibility of floating overlay.
-"Enable Detached Overlay Interaction": Can be used to enable the laser pointer outside of the dashboard.
+"Enable Floating Overlay Interaction": Can be used to enable the laser pointer outside of the dashboard.

 Elevated Mode